majk-p/how-slow-is-your-tram/slides.md

 ---

-# But we have learned something!
+# But we have learned something! 📖

 * Data is not easy to find
 * Streams are not that hard
 * Smartly applied `Monoid` can save you some code
+* Bike can save you some time

 ---